allegorylabs/brandcolors/packages/facebook/README.md

 ### Styles

-The styles will create custom properties in `:root {...}`.
+The styles will create custom properties in CSS `root`.
 If you want this custom properties anywhere else, use the public mixin `custom-properties`.

 <block-code>